 The Kids’ Table

-Class details: Parents can sign kids up for weekly classes that run in a 4-week series, each exploring new tastes and techniques that involve the season’s favorite ingredients.
-From the Babies Can Cook series starting at 18 months old to the Kids Can Cook programming that takes them to age 10, kiddos will start with gaining an appreciation for good food by first smelling, touching and tasting as babies and walk out as big kids who have the confidence to work independently in the kitchen.
+Parents can sign kids up for weekly classes, each exploring new tastes and techniques that involve the season’s favorite ingredients.
+From the Babies Can Cook series starting at 18 months to the Teens Can Cook programming that takes them to age 14, kids will start with gaining an appreciation for good food by first smelling, touching and tasting as babies and walk out as pre-adults who have the confidence to work independently in the kitchen.

 The whole gang can get in on the meal-time action with Family Dinners.
-Your crew will have hands-fun learning a new recipe and sitting down to enjoy a delicious and creative meal together.
+Your crew will have hands-fun learning a new recipe and sitting down to enjoy a delicious and meal created together.

 Good to know: Everyone deserves a night out every once in a while, especially the munchkins!
 Kids Nite Out gives parents a little free time in the no-kid zone while the instructors at The Kids’ Table help your little ones make dinner and enjoy a post-food-coma activity like food-themed crafts, games or a movie.
 Kids have a day off school?
 Sign them up for a Day-Off Camp and they’ll stay busy cooking, eating and playing from 9 a.m.-3 p.m.